Iberia 1 stop

 British Airways direct

-Iberia is the principle airline company operating out of Spain.
+Iberia is Spain’s flag carrier and the largest airline in the country.
 The official name is Iberia Líneas Aéreas de España.
-The company is based at Madrid’s Barajas Airport.
+The company is based at Madrid Barajas Airport.
 Iberia is part of the Oneworld alliance and has flights to hundreds of destinations in Europe as well as throughout the rest of the world.
 This airline transports almost 3 million passengers every year.

 For children the discounts vary depending on destination.
-Infants less than 2 years old who are sitting on the laps of their accompanying adult must also pay for a ticket costing 10% of the adult’s fare.
+Infants less than 2 years old who are sitting on the laps of their accompanying adult must also pay for a ticket which costs 10% of the adult fare.
 Children aged 2-11 also benefit from a discounted fare: they pay 50% of the value of an adult fare.
 Iberia does not offer discounts for seniors.

 |Departure cities:||London, Glasgow, Manchester, Edinburgh, Aberdeen|

 Wondering which airline offers the most on time arrivals?
 FlightStats have revealed the top 10 airlines for on time performance in November 2016.